fsfe/reuse-docs/spec.md

 ## Copyright and Licensing Information

 Each Covered File MUST have Copyright and Licensing Information associated with it.
-There are two ways to associate Copyright and Licensing Information with a file.
-In addition, there is a way to associate Copyright and Licensing Information with a Snippet.
+You can associate Copyright and Licensing Information with a file in the following ways:

+- Comment headers
+- REUSE.toml
+- DEP5

+Additionally, you can associate Copyright and Licensing Information with Snippets inside of files.

 ### Comment headers